Sole proprietorship in Germany: what it is and how to start one

 Do I need to register in the commercial register?

-As your business expands, you can change your legal form to a GmbH or UG to limit liability and improve financing options.
+As your business expands, you can change your legal form to a GmbH or UG.
+As revenue, risk, or team size increase, many sole proprietors choose a UG or GmbH to limit personal liability and present a more professional image.

 What happens in case of insolvency?